 How Long do Spiders Live?

 The average spider lifespan varies among different species.
 Overall, females tend to live longer than males.
-Many different varieties make their home in the Mid-Atlantic states, but house, grass, and wolf spiders are the most common arachnids in the region.
+Many different varieties make their home in the Mid-Atlantic states, but house spiders, garden spiders, and wolf spiders are the most common arachnids in the region.